* This is the Consumer Version. *

 Doctors treat complications, but the damage due to cirrhosis is permanent.

-People who have cirrhosis are at risk of liver cancer, so ultrasonography and, if needed, magnetic resonance imaging or computed tomography are done regularly to check for cancer.
+People who have cirrhosis are at risk of liver cancer, so ultrasonography and, if needed, magnetic resonance imaging (MRI) or computed tomography (CT) are done regularly to check for cancer.

 Various disorders, drugs, or toxins can repeatedly or continuously damage the liver.
-When the liver is damaged, it attempts to repair itself by forming scar tissue (fibrosis—see Fibrosis of the Liver).
+When the liver is damaged, it attempts to repair itself by forming scar tissue (fibrosis).
 When fibrosis is widespread and severe, the scar tissue forms bands throughout the liver, destroying the liver’s internal structure and impairing the liver’s ability to regenerate itself and to function.
 Such severe scarring is called cirrhosis.

 Because liver function is impaired, the liver is less able to